UDA-IIT-Mandi/GVB-GD/README.md

 <p>Try changing the loss function of the descriminator to "Wasserstien loss function" , "domain confusion loss"<p>

-<p>Try changing the generator  descriminator architecture to something else , experiment stuff like use some transformet based architecture for the generator<p>
+<p>Try changing the generator  descriminator architecture to something else , experiment   using some transformer based architecture for the generator<p>

 <p>also try changing the feature extractor model<p>